Table of Contents

 Allstate customers can file and track claims for accidents regardless of fault in a no-fault state.
 However, since California is a fault-based state, victims can recover compensation according to the degree of fault.
 For that, car accident victims must prove negligence and file auto accident claims against the negligent party’s insurer.

-To increase your chances of getting auto claims approved, you need to follow certain steps during the time of the accident.
+To increase your chances of getting auto claims approved, you need to follow specific steps during the time of the accident.
 First, contact the local authorities to come down to the incident site and file a police report.
 Then make sure you take lots of pictures of the accident scene and the vehicles involved.

 If you were not injured, head to the hospital for a quick medical examination to ensure that there are no internal injuries or delayed symptoms.